How to Master Tough Conversations. The Golden Rule: Only Use Facts. (It’s harder than you think.)

 First, the video

-It has captions so you can watch in silence
+(It has captions so you can watch it without disturbing others.)

 Second, the transcript.